NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 The Version Sub-Field prescribes the structure and Hash calculation formula.
 This document defines Version 1 to be the structure and way to calculate the Hash Sub-Field as defined in this Section.

+## The SecretID Sub-Field

+The SecretID Sub-Field is an opaque field that identifies the Secret that was used to create this Server Cookie.
+This fields main purpose is to ease Secret roll-over - an operator can add a new Secret with a new ID to all the servers so that it can be used to verify Cookies, and only then switch the Secret used to create cookies.

 ## The Reserved Sub-Field